vlasscontreras/php-trainer/README.md

 [![Test](https://github.com/vlasscontreras/training-php/actions/workflows/test.yml/badge.svg)](https://github.com/vlasscontreras/training-php/actions/workflows/test.yml)

-These are the trainig classes I followed prior to my Zend certification.
+These are the training classes I followed to prepare myself for the Zend certification.
+I hope you find them as useful as they were (and still are) for me 😃.

 ## Installation